-So let’s say that your stock at the beginning of August was worth £2000.
+So let’s say that your food inventory at the beginning of August was worth £2000.
 During that period of four months, you spent a total of £7000 on stock.
 By the end of December, your stock was worth £4000.

 To get the COGS, add your beginning inventory to your purchased inventory, then subtract your ending inventory from that total.

-Once you’ve worked out your COGS, whatever you have left after that is your gross profit, which then goes onto to determine your net profit margin
+Once you’ve worked out your COGS, whatever you have left after that is your gross profit, which then goes on to determine your net profit margin

 For that reason, the lower your COGS, the higher your gross profit.
-A restaurant should aim to reduce their COGS as much as possible while keeping their sales volume and food quality the same.
+A restaurant should aim to reduce its COGS as much as possible while maintaining its sales volume and food quality.

-Optimising your COGS depends on good stock control.
+Optimising your COGS depends on good food inventory management.
 Having a good knowledge of what’s going in and out of your business is imperative for making a profit and avoiding losses.

 2. Track ingredient loss each service

 Stock doesn’t always do what you want it to, that’s why constant attention to detail is important.